mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ### 2.2.
 AKS Cluster's resource group name

-Azure will also create another resource group to put the resources related to the AKS cluster, we can check its name using the following command:
+Azure will also create another resource group into which the resources related to the AKS cluster will be placed.
+We can check its name using the following command:

 ```bash
 > az aks show --resource-group {RESOURCE_GROUP_NAME} --name {AKS_CLUSTER_NAME} --query nodeResourceGroup -o tsv
 ```

-The above command will output something like `MC_{RESOURCE_GROUP_NAME}_{AKS_CLUSTER_NAME}_{LOCATION}`, to which we will refer as `{AKS_RESOURCE_GROUP_NAME}`.
+The above command will output `MC_{RESOURCE_GROUP_NAME}_{AKS_CLUSTER_NAME}_{LOCATION}`, from which we can obtain `{AKS_RESOURCE_GROUP_NAME}`.

 ## 3. Ingress controller

-In the setup we will use an ingress controller to allow access to the services running in the cluster and load balance the requests.
+The deployment will use an ingress controller to manage access to the services running in the cluster and to load balance incoming requests.

 ### 3.1.
 Creating static IP

-Let's then create the static IP that will be the entry point for accessing our cluster through the ingress controller:
+Create a static IP that will be the entry point for accessing the cluster through the ingress controller:

 ```bash
 > az network public-ip create --resource-group {AKS_RESOURCE_GROUP_NAME} --name {INGRESS_IP_NAME} --dns-name {DNS_NAME} --sku Standard --allocation-method static --query publicIp.ipAddress -o tsv
 ```

-The above command will output the static IP allocated, to which we will refer as `{INGRESS_STATIC_IP}`.
+The above command will output the static IP allocated `{INGRESS_STATIC_IP}`.

-The fully qualified domain name will be something like: `{DNS_NAME}.{LOCATION}.cloudapp.azure.com`, to which we will refer as `{DOMAIN}`.
+The fully qualified domain name will be `{DNS_NAME}.{LOCATION}.cloudapp.azure.com`, from which we can obtain the `{DOMAIN}`.

 ### 3.2.
 Getting access to the cluster

-We will access the cluster from the machine you are running Azure CLI, to do so let's first get the credentials to the cluster configured in `kubectl`:
+The cluster is accessed from the machine running Azure CLI.
+To do this, first get the credentials to the cluster configured in `kubectl`:

 ```bash
 > az aks get-credentials --resource-group {RESOURCE_GROUP_NAME} --name {AKS_CLUSTER_NAME}
 ```

-Then we can verify if `kubectl` is using the correct context related to the cluster we just created:
+Then verify if `kubectl` is using the correct context related to the cluster just created:

 ```bash
 > kubectl config get-contexts